-Known as commercial identity theft, this is a relatively new type of crime.
-However, it has managed to get the attention of all crime syndicates from street gangs to drug cartels.
+Known as commercial identity theft, it has the attention of all crime syndicates around the world.
 Their modus operandi is simple and involves a very low level of risk.
 The identity of a commercial enterprise is hijacked and it is used to open lines of credit with retailers and banks.
 The goods bought through the practice are then sold or exchanged for cash.

 Although the crime may also include illicit access and use of consumer data stored by the corporation, typically, commercial identity theft involves the impersonation of the business and the manipulation and falsification of its records, filings and finances.
 It is not only the owner of the venture who is at risk but also creditors, lenders, partners, financial establishments and suppliers are defrauded in the process.